machellerogden/mediary/README.md

 # Benchmarks

 See [./bench](https://github.com/machellerogden/mediary/tree/master/bench) directory for test setup.
+Test run is handled by [hbu](https://www.npmjs.com/package/hbu).

 Using a large single object (377 KB) and 1000 iterations for each test.